dongjs/dongjs.github.io/_poems/quiet-storm.md

 (but what could never have been

 quite) longing for what should have been,
-abased by lies of society and
+abased by lies of that society and
 what could never have but been.
 Finally, I hear and feel acceptance,

 based on the lies of society
-at its last strings.
+in its last strings.
 A final heard and felt acceptance,
 a parting with the fabric of what these men held

 in that last string---
-so close yet let go of.
+so close and yet let go of.
 Parting the fabric of what these men held
 to gain what they feel they needed,